srackham/drake/README.md

 - Path names can refer to any file type (not just regular files).

-- Use the Drake `readFile`, `writeFile` and `updateFile` APIs to synchronously read, write and update text files.

 - The Drake `sh` API can be used to run multiple shell commands asynchronously.
 The following example starts two shell commands then waits for both to finish before continuing: